nstjean05/Obsidian-Vault/Chapter 2 - Thinking Like an Economist.md

 #### Model: Production Possibilities Frontier
 - A graph that shows the combinations of output that the economy can possibly produce given the available factors of production and the available production technology.
+- A point on the graph is inefficient if you can increase the production of one, without sacrificing the production of the other.
+Ex.
+Point D
 ![[Pasted image 20250120102205.png]]